Pramodredd/PDF_RAG/README.md

 In a second terminal, run this command from the project's root directory:

-Plain textANTLR4BashCC#CSSCoffeeScriptCMakeDartDjangoDockerEJSErlangGitGoGraphQLGroovyHTMLJavaJavaScriptJSONJSXKotlinLaTeXLessLuaMakefileMarkdownMATLABMarkupObjective-CPerlPHPPowerShell.propertiesProtocol BuffersPythonRRubySass (Sass)Sass (Scss)SchemeSQLShellSwiftSVGTSXTypeScriptWebAssemblyYAMLXML`   streamlit run Frontend/frontend.py   `
+`   streamlit run Frontend/frontend.py   `

 The Streamlit web interface will open in your browser, typically at http://localhost:8501.